 We purchased our three-bedroom, two-bath home in Chelsea in 2008.
 At first, we painted and got rid of the popcorn ceiling but otherwise had a long, outstanding list of items to complete after our initial move in.
 My husband and I were expecting our first child six years later and thought: what better time to renovate a home than a few months before the baby is due!
-We posted our project on Sweeten and found our contractor, Sweeten Expert Paul.
+We posted our project on Sweeten and found our contractor.
 Upon our first meeting, it was clear that he was willing to indulge my creative side and workshop out-of-the-box ideas along the way.

 I was eager to modernize and lighten the home.
 Over the years, I lost patience with the worn parquet maple floor and the mismatched color palette in the kitchen.
 Every surface in the home needed a facelift.
 And with a baby on the way, we had the very immediate challenge of creating a nursery and guest bedroom.

 In the kitchen, we replaced the countertops, floors, cabinet doors, and backsplash.
 My goal was to create a soft, clean space—bringing in details like a slate floor and light gray marble backsplash to complement the natural floor tiles.
 I added agate and stone knobs on the cabinets and drawers.

 I’m in the process of creating a “bucket list” installation for the remaining wall, though I’m enjoying the space the empty wall creates.
 I went with an all-white countertop with no veins as I simply couldn’t find a slab that I was excited about in my price range.
 Everything, even the natural granite, looked man-made.